 To select your coffee and view current settings, the J6 uses a combination of TFT display and rotary selection system.
 The display isn't touch screen, but it's simple and clear.
 You can also control the machine via the Jura app.

 The J6 has a range of other features.
 These include a redesigned storage system, allowing you to store the milk pipe and spout out of sight but within easy reach, and a variable brewing chamber.
 The water filtration system can also automatically detect the water filter using RFID technology.
 Other features include the company's Pulse Extraction Process for optimal extraction times, a faster version of the Aroma G3 grinder, and "fine foam" technology.

 There's no doubt that the J6 is an excellent bean-to-cup coffee machine.
 It can make a variety of coffee types in rapid time, has a range of advanced features and minimises time spent cleaning.
 The only major downside is the price - but this is to be expected with top-end Jura coffee machines.

 Jura are a premium bean-to-cup coffee machine manufacturer that produces a range of excellent models.
 While their machines are always expensive - Jura simply don't do budget options - the high-quality espresso output and variety of useful features often means they also provide value for money.

-If you don't have a large budget, the ENA Micro 1 is probably the best option.
+If you don't have a large budget, the Jura A1 is probably the best option.
 It's a compact model that still produces tasty espresso.
 The machine also has the classic Jura style that means it'll look great in any kitchen.

-When it comes to balancing performance and budget, we think the IMPRESSA F8 is one of the best Jura options.
-It can make a variety of types of coffee, including espresso and cappuccino, yet is still one of the least expensive Jura bean-to-cup coffee machines.
+When it comes to balancing performance and budget, we think the E6 is one of the best Jura options.
+It has two coffee spouts and the company's Pulse Induction Process, yet is still one of the least expensive Jura bean-to-cup coffee machines.